Back

 Data Collection and Management

 Managing data well is key to following the rules.
 Companies must collect and sort out a lot of info about their product’s materials.
 This can take a lot of time and effort, especially for those with big supply chains.
+Robust data management systems are essential to handle the complexities of enhanced substance disclosures and supply chain traceability, particularly with upcoming changes like stricter PFAS controls.

 Supplier Communication

 Good talks with suppliers are important for success.
 Makers need to work well with their suppliers to get the right info on what’s in their products.
 This teamwork helps make sure everything is up to code and spots problems early.
+Clear communication channels, including obtaining timely and accurate substance declarations, are crucial for staying compliant.

 Staying Updated with Regulation Changes